1703 Genroku earthquake: Damage

 The area of greatest damage due to the earthquake shaking was in Kanagawa Prefecture, although Shizuoka Prefecture was also affected.
 The earthquake caused many large fires, particularly at Odawara, increasing both the degree of damage and the number of deaths.
 A total of 8,007 houses were destroyed by the shaking and a further 563 houses by the fires, causing 2,291 deaths.
 About 400 km of coastline was severely affected by the tsunami, with deaths being caused from Shimoda on the east coast of the Izu Peninsula in the west to Isumi on the east side of the Bōsō Peninsula to the east.
 There was also a single death on the island of Hachijō-jima about 180 km south of the earthquake's epicentre, where the tsunami was 3 m high.
 The total number of casualties from earthquake, fires and tsunami has been reported as 5,233.
-Other estimates are higher, with 10,000 in total, and one source that gives 200,000.
+Other estimates cite much higher figures, with 10,000 in total, and one source that gives 200,000.